The “Internet of Things” To Drive Business Technology In The Future

 “The explosion of IoT activity over the next few years will be driven by the nexus of low cost sensors, cloud computing, advanced data analytics and mobility,” he said in a November 22 statement.

-The presence of cloud computing on the list is a testament to its importance to just about any business today, as a range of organisations can take advantage of the mobility and flexibility benefits of cloud applications.
+The presence of cloud computing on the list is a testament to its importance to just about any business today, as a range of organizations can take advantage of the mobility and flexibility benefits of cloud applications.

 One area that can benefit from the cloud that businesses may not have thought of is strategic planning, as cloud based business strategy software such as StrategyBlocks can enhance collaboration in the process.